 The next day, those men not assigned to a tank or half-track walked around Clark Field to look at the damage.
 In his opinion, there were hundreds of dead.
 Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
 Others were pilots who had been killed attempting to get to their planes.

 The tanks often were the last units to disengage from the enemy and form a new defensive line as Americans and Filipino forces withdrew toward Bataan.
-The night of January 7, the A Company was awaiting orders to cross the last bridge into Bataan over the Culis Creek.
-The engineers were ready to blow up the bridge, but the battalion’s commanding officer, Lt.
-Col. Ted Wickord, ordered the engineers to wait until he had looked to see if they were anywhere in sight.
-He found the company, asleep in their tanks because they had not received the order to withdraw across the bridge.
+On the night of January 7, the A Company was awaiting orders to cross the last bridge into Bataan over the Culis Creek.
+The engineers were ready to blow up the bridge, but the battalion’s commanding officer, Maj.
+Ted Wickord, ordered the engineers to wait until he had looked to see if they were anywhere in sight.
+He found the company, asleep in their tanks because they had not received the order to withdraw across the bridge becoming the last American unit to enter Bataan.
 After they had crossed, the bridge was destroyed.